 This is a REAL-LIFE job profile written by a Female aged 51 who works as a Executive Legal Secretary in Houston, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Job Title||Executive Legal Secretary|

 |Other Compensation||None Set|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Years in Career||0|